 * Click here for rating key

 Dilworthtown Inn Restaurant Review: Since Revolutionary days, this inn has been a welcoming sight in the countryside.
-Its warren of dining rooms has the brick hearths, Persian carpets, and colonial furnishings expected in such a setting.
+Its warren of dining rooms has the brick hearths, Persian carpets and colonial furnishings expected in such a setting.
 Proprietors Jim Barnes and Bob Rafetto ensure that formal service enhances the enjoyment of the continental cuisine, as well as the notable 800-plus-bottle wine list.
-Favored dishes highlight complex flavor pairings, as in pistachio-crusted sea scallops in a strawberry-grape gastrique with baby bok choy.
-There is an occasional Asian touch, such as the coconut and citrus-marinated lobster spring roll with mango-apricot sauce that's paired with a baby arugula salad with sesame-orange vinaigrette.
-The $65, four-course tasting menu offers notable value.
+Favored dishes highlight complex flavor pairings, such as the fennel and coriander-crusted yellowfin tuna with artichoke purée.
+There is an occasional Asian touch, as in the diver scallops in lemongrass broth with morels and radishes.
 Desserts such as homemade ice cream, chocolate mousse and strawberry cream cake finish off the evening with a flourish.